Implementing the IT Infrastructure for a New POS System

 A Modern Solution for a Modern Company

-In 2012, Cookie’s once again called on Tabush to take on their POS implementation.
+In 2012, Cookie’s once again called on Tabush Group to take on their POS implementation.
 They were ready and fully understood the magnitude of the project.
-Tabush was tasked with managing the project.
+Tabush Group was tasked with managing the project.
 This included all infrastructure, servers, hardware, telecom and back-end work.

-After carefully studying both the requirements and the environment, Tabush took the reigns as Project Manager and implemented a fully-redundant network to cover all stores, offices, and distribution centers.
+After carefully studying both the requirements and the environment, Tabush Group took the reigns as Project Manager and implemented a fully-redundant network to cover all stores, offices, and distribution centers.
 This included managed and secure wireless for handheld scanners, off-site back up, disaster recovery, and 24×7 monitoring.
-Most importantly, Tabush implemented its AMP network management software to help control over 250 endpoint PC’s and POS terminals.
+Most importantly, Tabush Group implemented its AMP network management software to help control over 250 endpoint PC’s and POS terminals.
 This helped eliminate otherwise tedious, maintenance and administrative tasks, saving Cookie’s IT Staff countless hours every month.

 Post implementation, Cookie’s internal IT staff was trained on the platform to be able to operate efficiently and with minimal issues.
 Cookie’s is now able to more accurately track their products, inventory and overall, better run their business.